Kim Kardashian Makes Runway Appearance at Dolce & Gabbana Show as Family Cheers Her on - E! Online

 With her family supporting her from the front row, Kim Kardashian took center stage at Dolce & Gabbana's Milan Fashion Week show.

 On Sept.
 23, she made a surprise appearance on the runway with Stefano Gabbana and Domenico Dolce during the finale of the event after they debuted a new spring-summer 2023 collection, a collaboration with the reality star.
-Kim wore a sleeveless, black sparkling gown and her platinum blond hair styled in an updo.
+Kim wore a sleeveless gown covered in black Swarovski crystals in different dimensions to achieve a three dimensional texture, and her platinum blond hair styled in an updo.

 Kim's eldest three children North West, 9, Saint West, 6, and Chicago West, 4, plus mom Kris Jenner and sister Khloe Kardashian cheered her on from the front row.